 SIGA Technologies, Inc. ("SIGA" or the "Company") is a bio-defense company engaged in the discovery, development and commercialization of products for use in defense against biological warfare agents such as Smallpox and Arenaviruses.
 The Company is also engaged in the discovery and development of other novel anti-infectives, vaccines, and antibiotics for the prevention and treatment of serious infectious diseases.
 The Company's anti-viral programs are designed to prevent or limit the replication of viral pathogens.
-SIGA's anti-infectives programs are aimed at the increasingly serious problem of drug resistant bacteria and emerging pathogens.
+SIGA's anti-infectives programs target the increasingly serious problem of drug resistant bacteria and emerging pathogens.

 The financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Forms 10-Q and should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2005, included in the 2005 Form 10-K. All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2005 annual report and Form 10-K. In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair presentation of the results of the interim periods presented have been included.
-The results of operations for the six months ended June 30, 2006 are not necessarily indicative of the results expected for the full year.
+The results of operations for the nine months ended September 30, 2006 are not necessarily indicative of the results expected for the full year.

 The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-The Company has incurred $% \left(1\right) =\left(1\right) +\left(1\right) +\left($ and expects to incur additional losses to perform further research and development activities.
+The Company has incurred cumulative net losses and expects to incur additional losses to perform further research and development activities.
 The Company does not have commercial products and has limited capital resources.
 Management's plans with regard to these matters include continued development of its products as well as seeking additional research support funds and financial arrangements.
-Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient financing on commercially reasonable terms or that the Company will be able to secure funding from anticipated government contracts and grants.
-Management believes that existing cash combined with anticipated cash flows will be sufficient to support its operations beyond June 30, 2007, and that sufficient cash flows will be available to meet the Company's business objectives during that period.
-Management has developed a plan to further reduce the Company's operating expenses in the event that sufficient funds are not available, or if the Company is not able to obtain the anticipated government contracts and grants, which would be sufficient to enable the Company to operate beyond June 30, 2007.
-If the Company is unable to raise adequate capital or achieve profitability, future operations will need to be scaled back or discontinued.
-Continuance of the Company as a going concern is dependent upon, among other things, the success of the Company's research and development programs and the Company's ability to obtain adequate financing.
-The financial statements do not include any adjustments relating to the recoverability of the carrying amount of recorded assets and liabilities that might result from the outcome of these uncertainties.
+Although management will continue to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient future financing on commercially reasonable terms or that the Company will be able to secure funding from anticipated government contracts and grants.
+Management believes that existing cash balances combined with anticipated cash flows will be sufficient to support its operations beyond the next twelve months, and will fund the Company's business objectives during that period.
+If the Company is unable to continue to raise adequate capital or achieve profitability, its future operations might need to be scaled back or discontinued.